-For NOAA in-house hydrographic surveys, personnel from the NOAA's National Ocean Service (NOS) Center for Operational Oceanographic Products and Services (CO-OPS) are responsible for functional areas 1, 2, 3, 5, 6 and 7.
-NOS hydrographers shall be responsible for functional area 4 above.
+For NOAA in-house hydrographic surveys, personnel from the NOAA's National Ocean Service (NOS) Center for Operational Oceanographic Products and Services (CO-OPS) are responsible for functional areas 1, 2, 3, 5, 6, and 7 and NOS hydrographers shall be responsible for functional area 4 above.

-For NOAA contract hydrographic surveys, NOS CO-OPS personnel are responsible for functional areas 1, 2, 3 and 8.
-NOAA contract hydrographers shall be responsible for functional areas 4 through 7 above.
+For NOAA contract hydrographic surveys, NOS CO-OPS personnel are responsible for functional areas 1, 2, 3, 5, 6, and 8 and NOAA contract hydrographers shall be responsible for functional areas 4 and 7 above.